nodemailer/nodemailer-web/content/extras/mailparser.md

 ## Issues

-Charset decoding is handled using [iconv-lite](https://github.com/ashtuchkin/iconv-lite) that is missing some charsets, especially some Japanese ones.
-If you need to support these charsets then you can use [node-iconv](https://www.npmjs.com/package/iconv) module instead.
+Charset decoding is handled using [iconv-lite](https://github.com/ashtuchkin/iconv-lite), except for ISO-2022-JP and EUCJP that are handled by [encoding-japanese](https://www.npmjs.com/package/encoding-japanese).
+Alternatively you can use [node-iconv](https://www.npmjs.com/package/iconv) module instead for all charset decoding.
 This module is not included in the mailparser package, you would have to provide it to Mailparser or simpleParser as a configuration option.

 ```javascript
 const Iconv = require('iconv').Iconv;